No Result

 General Care Tips:

-• Avoid Harsh Chemicals: Keep your jewellery away from perfumes, hairsprays, lotions, and household cleaners.
-These can dull the stone’s polish or even damage its surface.
+• Avoid Harsh Chemicals: Protect your jewelry from direct contact with perfumes, hairsprays, lotions, cleaning agents, and other household chemicals.
+These substances can potentially dull the stone’s polish, etch its surface, or even cause discoloration over time.

-• Gentle Cleaning: For most light blue stones like aquamarine and topaz, a soft brush, warm water, and mild soap are sufficient for cleaning.
-Rinse thoroughly and dry with a lint-free cloth.
-Avoid ultrasonic cleaners for stones with inclusions or fractures.
+• Gentle Cleaning: For most durable light blue stones such as aquamarine and topaz, a simple cleaning method involving a soft brush, warm water, and a mild, non-abrasive soap is highly effective.
+Rinse the jewelry thoroughly afterward and dry it with a soft, lint-free cloth.
+It’s generally recommended to avoid using ultrasonic cleaners for stones that may have internal fractures or inclusions, as the vibrations can potentially cause damage.

 Choosing the Right Light Blue Stone for You